ROBERT SIEGEL, HOST:

 SWANSON: If someone were really determined, I don't suppose it would stop them but at least maybe slow them down enough.

 HOOD: Because hay bales look so similar, it's hard to catch thieves, but not impossible.
 Earlier this month, an Oklahoma farmer tracked down some stolen hay with the help of a GPS tracker hidden in one of the bales.
 With so much money at stake, fewer farmers are willing to leave anything to chance.
 For NPR News, I'm Grace Hood.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.